Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Evidence that often changes a case quickly includes:

-Early evidence preservation is critical because video footage and digital records can disappear.
+Fighting to preserve evidence early is critical because video footage and digital records can disappear quickly.

 Sometimes charges are dropped because: